mziodev/Pets/Pets/Notes.md

 ## Vaccines
-- We need a notes box for vaccines.
 - We need to store the cost?
 Or is included on the cost of consultation?
-- Pickers

 ## Resizable image